photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 Be aware that most [NAS devices](https://kb.synology.com/en-us/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have) are optimized for minimal power consumption and low production costs.
-Although their hardware gets faster with each generation, [benchmarks show](https://www.google.com/search?q=cpu+benchmarks) that even 8-year-old standard desktop CPUs are often many times faster:
+Although their hardware gets faster with each generation, [benchmarks](https://www.google.com/search?q=cpu+benchmarks) show that even 8-year-old standard desktop CPUs like the [Intel Core i3-4130](https://www.cpubenchmark.net/compare/Intel-Pentium-J3710-vs-Intel-i3-4130/2784vs2015) are often many times faster:

 ![CPU Benchmark](img/passmark-cpu.svg)